HBS-Urosystem/covid-19hbs/content/pages/index/index.en.md

   text: >-
-    To slow the pandemic down and to minimize the economic loss caused by the COVID-19, **it is essential to test people regularly and in a systematic way.** Our company, **Happy Business Services Ltd. has been distributing both antibody and antigen rapid test cassettes**.
+    To slow the pandemic down and to minimize the economic loss caused by the COVID-19, **it is essential to test people regularly and in a systematic way.** Our company, **HBS Medical Ltd. has been distributing both antibody and antigen rapid test cassettes**.
 Both of them can be performed quickly and can be applied by healthcare professionals at point of care (POC) sites.

     **Antigen tests** are capable of identifying COVID-19 at the **early phase** of the infection, whereas **antibody tests** can detect it in the **late phase and past infections**, too.
 In this way, the two tests **complement each other perfectly**.